 There are couples who realize after having children that they have found a life partner.
 Meanwhile, there are some couples, estranged from their prior partners, bearing the responsibility of the children with their exes.

 1. Make your children stand next to you

-While taking wedding vows, ask your children to stand beside you.
+While saying thewedding vows, ask your children to stand beside you.
 The guests should be able to notice them.

 After all, when it comes to wedding vows with children, it’s not about two people; it’s about two families!

 When the children would be standing next to the groom or bride, they will be able to hear the vows clearly.
 They will be emboldened to know the importance of this loving bond that comes with lots of responsibilities.